 Acting Deputy Head: Mrs C Harland

 Chartwells are our school’s caterers from September 2022

 School Lunches cost £2.50 per day – from September 2023.

-Please click on the link to see the menus for Summer 2019 –
+Please click on the link to see our menus

 There is always 3 choices of main meal served with accompaniments and vegetables including a sandwich or baguette option.